visier/python-sdk/README.md

 The configuration can be created in three ways:
 - From environment variables.
 - From dictionary which could be loaded from env file.
-- Explicitly set the configuration parameters.
+- By explicitly setting the configuration parameters.

 Configure the environment variables as described below, depending on the type of authentication you want to use:
 ```env